-• A maternal history of substance use during pregnancy and subsequent neonatal symptoms of withdrawal often provide the basis of diagnosis.
+A maternal history of substance use during pregnancy and subsequent neonatal symptoms of withdrawal often provide the basis of diagnosis.
+The severity of symptoms of NAS, are scored using an NAS score chart (a modified Finnegan Scoring System).

-- The severity of NAS symptoms are scored using a NAS score chart (a modified Finnegan Scoring System). - Consider a differential diagnosis as the symptoms of NAS may also be present in other neonatal illnesses e.g. hypoglycaemia or sepsis.
-Appropriate investigations MUST be ordered for the clinical situation. - In preterm infants with symptoms that may suggest NAS, hypoglycaemia and infection must be specifically looked for with a minimum of pre-feed PGL, CRP and FBC.
-NAS scoring for a preterm baby with suspected NAS symptoms should not commence without these investigations.
+It is important to consider a differential diagnosis as the symptoms of NAS may also be present in other neonatal illnesses e.g. hypoglycaemia or sepsis.
+In all infants symptoms that may suggest NAS alternative diagnoses should be considered and appropriate investigations ordered for the clinical situation.
+In preterm infants with symptoms that may suggest NAS hypoglycaemia and infection must be specifically looked for with a minimum of pre-feed PGL, CRP and FBC.
+NAS scoring for a preterm baby with suspected NAS symptoms should not commence without these investigations in a preterm infant.